 Know as much as you can of the others in your life, but always respect their otherness, respect that you will never fully know them, just as you can’t fully know yourself.
 Some aspects of ourselves and others are unformed, and cannot be known until they actualize in a still unformed future.

 The less you know about yourself, the more likely you are to imagine you know the future.
-A naïve person will look toward the horizon line of the future through a glass darkly and see a distorted reflection of the unknown parts of itself — especially its fears and desires.
+A naïve person will look toward the horizon line of the future through a glass darkly and see a distorted reflection of the unknown parts of themselves — especially their fears and desires.

 Consider this an auspicious time to summon the courage to look deeply into the unknown.